Jul977/Ansible-project/README.md

 ![Alt text](picture/1.JPG)

 ### Install ansible
-- We are going to configure one of our ec2 instance as the ansible server.
-- Use below command to install ansible
+- Use below command to install ansible on the ansible server
   - sudo apt update
   - sudo apt install ansible
 - We need to verify ansible has been installed on our ansible server; use below command